Your website is your storefront, dropshipping is your warehouse.. Here’s how we link them together.

-This means you have to have user accounts that connect customers with their order history, and that order history has to be tied in with dropshipper’s order management API.
-In case you haven’t caught on, the devil is in the details.
+We can help you create user accounts that connect your customers with their order history, which is in turn tied in with dropshipper’s order management API.

 4. You will still need to set shipping costs and collect sales tax.

 Dropshippers may be the ones putting your orders into a box, slapping on a shipping label, and loading them into a truck, but you’re the ones who will be collecting shipping and sales taxes on the website.

 As we covered in our previous post about ecommerce shipping, online businesses have only been required to collect sales tax since 2018.
 Fortunately, there are several apps that can streamline this process for you so that you can stay above the law.

 5. You will need to have a returns policy—and dropshipping will make that more difficult.

 Possibly the biggest disadvantage of dropshipping comes in processing returns.
 Because inventory management is out of your hands, it is up to your dropshipper to make sure returns can be processed and restocked correctly.
 And because this comes with its own costs, they may charge you restocking fees to compensate.